 “That’s ridiculous.
 The sharks are those feeding on them,” the 25-12 months-old Oklahoma City resident stated of the seals.
 “They shouldn’t be punished.”

-Frisbee stated she, in brief, waded into the sea earlier within the week and says she would have ventured out farther had the water now not been so chilly.
+Frisbee stated she, in brief, waded into the sea earlier in the week and said she would have ventured out farther had the water t been so chilly.

-“I’d without a doubt be careful,” she said, while her own family paused at a casual memorial to Medici set up on the top of the sandy direction all the way down to the seashore.
+“I’d without a doubt be careful,” she said, while her family paused at a casual memorial to Medici set up on the top of the sandy direction down to the seashore.
 “I wouldn’t swim farther out than all and sundry else on the seaside, but I wouldn’t forestall swimming.”

 Lifeguards won’t be out at most Cape beaches until past due June, and the modest protection measures promised via local officials — such as providing new emergency name boxes and medical kits stuffed with tourniquets and another lifesaving system at beaches — also received’t be up and running till then at some of the seashores.

-Not having the one’s measures in the vicinity for the start of the beach season isn’t unreasonable, officers say.
+Officers say that not having the one’s measures in the vicinity for the start of the beach season isn’t unreasonable.

 The range of notable white sharks doesn’t peak till about August even though they start migrating into the region in overdue May and early June, said Megan Winton, a group of workers scientist with the Atlantic White Shark Conservancy, a nonprofit group based on the Cape that’s been reading the nearby population for years.

-A broader have look at more costly and controversial shark protection measures.
+A broader look at more costly and controversial shark protection measures.
 Meanwhile, gained’t is whole till after this beach season.
-And even then, there’s no assure any of the steps will be followed.
+And even then, there’s no assurance that any steps will be followed.
 At least one city has already voted on and rejected a proposed shark barrier.

 Local officers need to do extra to make beachgoers feel safe.
 Otherwise, the place’s tourism economic system will suffer, said Eastham homeowners Alison and Isabel Cossar as they secure Newcomb Hollow Beach.

-Rental property proprietors are already experiencing extra vacancies than usual, a likely signal that vacationers are staying away over shark concerns, the sisters said.
-The London residents say their Cape Cod belongings are normally completely booked through the summer season with the aid of now; however, they nevertheless have about four weeks’ worth of openings.
+The sisters said that rental property proprietors are already experiencing more vacancies than usual, a likely signal that vacationers are staying away over shark concerns.
+The London residents say their Cape Cod belongings are normally completely booked through the summer season with the aid of now; nevertheless, they have about four weeks’ worth of openings.

 “It’s the worst we’ve ever seen,” said Alison Cossar.